 August 26, 2020

 Blank.
 Planchet.
 Upsetting.
 Burnishing.
 You may have heard these words before, but what do they mean?
-Learn about these terms and explore the seven steps of how the U.S. Mint produces coins and medals.
+Learn about these terms to better understand how the U.S. Mint makes coins.

 To review the parts of a coin and the different coin finishes, such as proof and uncirculated, read Anatomy of a Coin.